pacific-hake/hake-assessment/README.md

    data to.
 1. Add the new data row(s), and save the file.
-1. Do the first two steps with as many data tables as you want to update, then do then next step once only.
+1. Do the first two steps with as many data tables as you want to update, then do then next step as few times as possible.
 1. Source the `data-raw/data-tables.R` file to update the data tables:
    `source(here::here(data-raw/data-tables.R))`.
-If you're using RStudio you can just press `Ctrl-Shift-Enter` to do this.
-This will update the `RDA` files which are the package data files.
+If you're using RStudio you can just press `Ctrl-Shift-Enter` with the file in focus to do this.
-1. Make sure to include the changes to the RDA files in the GitHub repo by committing those files in Git.
-This will be obvious as there will be several dozen RDA files changed when you run `git status`.
+   This will update the `*.rda` files which are the binary package data files.
+1. Make sure to include the changes to the `*.rda` files in the GitHub repo by committing those files in Git.
+This will be obvious as there will be several dozen `*.rda` files changed when you run `git status`.
 Commit all of the changes.

-Try not to do steps 4 and 5 for every change you make, rather make as many changes as you can to data tables at one time, then run steps 4 and 5 once to incorporate all the changes (they are binary and its better to keep binary file changes to a minimum).
+Try not to do steps 4 and 5 for every change you make, rather make as many changes as you can to data tables at one time, then run steps 4 and 5 once to incorporate all the changes.
+The `*.rda` files are binary and its better to keep binary file changes to a minimum when using Git as it can introduce repository bloating.

 ## 2024 Assessment cycle (Jan - Mar 2024)